jcaip/jcaip.github.io/_posts/2019-10-01-Embeddings-Cooccurrence.md

 \end{bmatrix}
 $$

-We can use softmax to turn this into a probability distribution.
+We can do what we did before and row-wise softmax to turn this targets into a probability distribution and then take a KL loss between this targets matrix and our scores matrix, which is the same as above.

-As an aside I also tried just using the L2 loss between the two unnormalized matrices.

-The new loss for each minibatch is then

 $$
 loss = KL